RomanSanAntonio/Byph/README.md

-# B- (.bh) Programming Language
+# Byph (B-) (.bh) Programming Language

-Welcome to **B-**, a minimal virtual CPU language designed to feel like real assembly — but simple enough for beginners to understand.
+Welcome to **Byph**, a minimal virtual CPU language designed to feel like real assembly — but simple enough for beginners to understand.

 This tutorial assumes **no prior knowledge of assembly**.

 ---

-# 1. What Is B-?
+# 1. What Is Byph?

-B- is a low-level programming language that runs on a virtual CPU written in Python.
+Byph is a low-level programming language that runs on a virtual CPU written in Python.

 That means: